python/cpython/Doc/reference/simple_stmts.rst

 special semantics or syntax restrictions.

 Code compiled by calls to the builtin functions :func:`exec` and :func:`compile` that occur in a module :mod:`M` containing a future statement will, by default, use the new syntax or semantics associated with the future statement.
-This can, starting with Python 2.2 be controlled by optional arguments to :func:`compile` --- see the documentation of that function for details.
+This can be controlled by optional arguments to :func:`compile` --- see the documentation of that function for details.

 A future statement typed at an interactive interpreter prompt will take effect for the rest of the interpreter session.
 If an interpreter is started with the